sharife/goldenthread-v2/site/content/_index.md

     link: /productions/the-language-of-wild-berries/
-    text: We're thrilled to announce that Naghmeh Samini's play, translated and directed by Torange Yeghiazarian, will be released in fall 2020 as an Audio Play.
+    text: We're thrilled to announce that Naghmeh Samini's play, translated and directed by Torange Yeghiazarian, will be released in fall 2020 as an Radio Play.
 This US premiere will include a special listening party followed by Q&A with the artists.
   - image: https://ucarecdn.com/0a9cd94e-3d4d-4d01-bda7-436b4b1f2508/
     subtitle: Your Support Gives Us Hope for the Future